Contents

 The Cyber Governance Code of Practice, Broken Down

 Cyber governance is no longer a "nice to have".
 It’s a board-level imperative.
-The UK’s new Cyber Governance Code of Practice outlines exactly what regulators, clients, and insurers expect from boardrooms in medium and large organisations.
+The UK’s new Cyber Governance Code of Practice outlines the minimum standards that regulators, clients, and insurers expect from boardrooms in medium and large organisations.
 This Code shifts cyber from IT’s responsibility to the board’s.
 If you're a COO, compliance lead, or board member, this applies to you now.

 Want to Know Where You Stand?